About me

 Safonov case

-This case concerns a violation of the right to a fair trial, due to the use of the applicant’s statements against him, obtained without offering him the assistance of a defence lawyer and without informing him of his right to remain silent.
+This case concerns a violation of the right to a fair trial in connection with the use against the applicant of his own statements, which were obtained without giving him the opportunity to have the assistance of defence counsel and without advising him of his right to remain silent.
 The Court communicated the application to the respondent Government on 30 November 2020.

 Application